Leigh Strimbeck

 Glass Menagerie

-“Leigh Strimbeck’s flawless portrayal of Amanda makes her a dynamo of delusion, keeping the present at bay with coquettishness unsuited to her age and shrill demands when reality can’t be ignored.“ — Steve Barnes, Times Union “Ms. Strimbeck is different from her predecessors; she is more feminine and more sprightly…The…
+“Leigh Strimbeck’s flawless portrayal of Amanda makes her a dynamo of delusion, keeping the present at bay with coquettishness unsuited to her age and shrill demands when reality can’t be ignored.“ (more here) — Steve Barnes, Times Union “Leigh Strimbeck shone as the show’s matriarch, Amanda Wingfield, skillfully inviting the…

 Lion in Winter